ECAI 2024 Tutorial:

 The process of creating an ASP program can be divided into two stages.
 In the knowledge representation stage, we represent the domain by a logic program such that its stable models match the objects that we want to find.
 If we are lucky, then the solver will be able to find a stable model of this program, so that the problem at hand will be solved.
 But many search problems (for instance, planning) are intrinsically hard, and generating a stable model may take too long.
 It may even happen that the search process never starts, because grounding the program requires too much time or space, or because an attempt to ground it causes the grounder to generate an "unsafe variable" message.
 In such cases, the improvement stage is required: we modify the program to make it safe for grounding and efficient for search.
 The modified program will share with the original version its main property: its stable models will correspond to solutions.
 In this sense, improving a program is an equivalent transformation.

 The topic of this tutorial is the use of formal methods -- mathematical proofs and automated reasoning tools -- in the development of correct and efficient ASP programs.
-During the improvement stage of program development formal methods can help us verify that each improvement step is indeed an equivalent transformation.
-After a general introduction to ASP, we will review recent research related to this idea, including the definition of equivalence of ASP programs with respect to a user guide and the design of the proof assistant ANTHEM.
+During the improvement stage of program development, formal methods can help us verify that each improvement step is indeed an equivalent transformation.
+We will review recent research related to this idea, including the definition of equivalence of ASP programs with respect to a user guide and the design of the proof assistant ANTHEM.